Smoothie King Center: History

-In 2006, the arena installed an LED centerhung video and scoring system from Daktronics out of Brookings, South Dakota.
+In 2006, the arena installed an LED centerhung video and scoring system from Daktronics.
 The centerhung installation is made up of two ring displays and eight video displays, as well as scoreboards.
 This installation is fully integrated with the more than 875 ft of ribbon display technology that was installed in the arena in 2002.
-In the summer of 2008, new Daktronics "see through" shot clocks were installed, replacing the existing box units.
+In the summer of 2008, new Daktronics "see-through" shot clocks were installed, replacing the existing box units.

 The New Orleans VooDoo of the Arena Football League resumed play at the arena in March 2011.

 In 2013, the arena underwent a significant upgrade.
-The 2013 renovations were primarily focused for the gameday experience inside the arena.
-These upgrades include updates to the Suites and Club Levels, expanding the Club Levels, Creating new Loge Boxes, and a new Party Perch.
+The 2013 renovations were primarily focused on the gameday experience inside the arena.
+These upgrades include updates to the suites and club levels, expanding the club levels, creating new Loge Boxes, and a new Party Perch.
 Other upgrades include upgraded concession stands, upgraded LED boards, and other in-house amenities for the teams and performers that use the arena.

 On February 5, 2014, it was announced that a 10-year agreement was reached to rename New Orleans Arena the Smoothie King Center prior to the 2014 NBA All-Star Game.

 In September and October 2014, exterior renovations were made to the Smoothie King Center, including new entrances, painting the center from bluish green to light gray, and a new outer LED lighting system similar to the Mercedes-Benz Superdome's own.
 However, some original plans, such as to add an overhang to the building, were cancelled.